 Right from the big bang there has been both the mass of the universe plus the energy required for its expansion, and these two do not cancel out; they add together.
 The universe is a lot more than nothing.
 But, even if the energy balance did come to zero as claimed, there is still plenty of stuff that has all sorts of identifiable characteristics, so there would still be more than nothing.

 There is no logical way that a theory based on nothing could be compatible with the assumed characteristics of the material world.

 The question of the origin of the universe is now regarded to be one of the great scientific mysteries.
 Some physicists say that it is pointless to try to look back further than the big bang.
 But that doesn’t answer anything.
-At the present state of physics, there is no explanation of how the universe that we are familiar with could have arisen from nothing.

 When we investigate the universe, we take note of such things as time and space and matter and causal processes that we have carefully observed, and we use rigorous thinking to cross-check our observations.
 And we conclude that there is only a specific group of characteristics that the universe is allowed to have.
 These are the things that we regard to be scientifically possible.
 In other words, there are hypothetical characteristics that we think are impossible, such as the creation or destruction of mass/energy.
 But such constraints become irrelevant when we consider the nature of God.
 The supernatural, it is said, possesses endless powers and possibilities that are denied to the material world.